-Foods of animal origin may carry diseases that can be passed to humans and animals.
+Foodstuffs may carry pathogens and contaminants.
 For this reason, special regulations apply to the importing of foods by private travellers.

-The following information applies to private travel with goods of animal origin, i.e. travel with foods for personal use only.
-The regulations apply to foods of animal origin, including game and fish.
+The following information applies to private travel with foods for personal use.
 For specific questions on commercial imports of foods and any species conservation regulations, please consult the import filter.

 Entry from the EU, Northern Ireland, Norway and Iceland

-Foods of animal origin may be imported for personal use, as is the case for all foods.
+Foods may be imported for personal use.
 Customs regulations apply.

 Entry from third countries